-In recent years, the ACGME’s Physician Well-Being initiative has expanded its commitment to the well-being of physicians.
-In 2017, the ACGME revised the Common Program Requirements for all programs, regardless of specialty, to address well-being more directly and comprehensively.
+In recent years, Accreditation Council for Graduate Medical Education’s Physician Well-Being initiative has expanded its commitment to the well-being of physicians.
+In 2017, ACGME revised the Common Program Requirements for all programs, regardless of specialty, to address well-being more directly and comprehensively.
 The requirements emphasize that psychological, emotional and physical well-being are critical in the development of a competent, caring and resilient physician.

 CAMC has worked to develop a program that defines five areas as key determinants in a person’s overall state of well-being.

-CAMC provides resources for our team members in each of these areas, along with program-specific resources that exist within different departments or programs.
+CAMC provides resources for our team members in these areas, along with program-specific resources within different departments or programs.
 View the information below, or contact the Graduate Medical Education office for information about program-specific resources.

 CAMC Resident Mental Health Support Systems